-- Ensure safe harbor from liability for verification users.
-Any employment verification system must protect employers from liability when they rely on government approvals of erroneous authorizations.
-A safe harbor must also exist for employers who use subcontractors without knowing the subcontractors hire or employ unauthorized workers.
+Provides safe harbor for employers who in good faith use the system.
+Any employment verification system must protect employers from liability when they rely upon government approvals of erroneous authorizations.
+Employers must also only be responsible for their hiring decisions, not those of their subcontractors.

-- Apply employment verification only to new hires.
-Absent compelling national security concerns, reverification of existing employees is redundant, expensive and burdensome.
+Applies employment verification only to new hires.
+Requiring employment verification of an employer’s existing verified workforce is redundant, expensive and unnecessary.

-- Protect employees.
-E-Verify sometimes fails to recognize that a U.S. citizen or permanent resident is work authorized.
-The government must have a secure and efficient process to correct these errors, including an ombudsman to help employees navigate the process.
+Protects employees.
+E-Verify sometimes fails to recognize that a U.S. citizen or permanent resident is work-authorized.
+The government must have a secure and efficient appeals process to correct such errors.

 Growing Patchwork of State and Local Laws Make Federal Solution Imperative

-State actions have been emboldened by a 2011 U.S. Supreme Court ruling in Chamber of Commerce v.
+State and local actions were emboldened by a 2011 U.S. Supreme Court ruling in Chamber of Commerce v.
 Whiting, where the Court upheld the Legal Arizona Workers Act, requiring employers within the state to use E-Verify to confirm the employment eligibility of all new hires and allowing the state to suspend or revoke a business license when an employer knowingly employs unauthorized workers.
-However, given the panoply of varying state and local laws to which U.S. employers with multiple locations are subject, it is imperative that Congress preempt these laws with one reliable federal system so there is just one set of rules with which employers must comply when verifying their workforce.

 Download this information as a PDF.